-Exhibits of the Historical Museum & the Bird Family
+Exhibits on the Historical Museum & the Bird Family

-The Charles H. Bird home (shown here) was donated to the village of Sun Prairie in the 1922 as a memorial to the first settler and his family.
-Due to the weak condition of the home, the donor agreed to its removal, and the replacement by the current building.
-Learn more about this remarkable family and the Museum, founded in 1968.
+The Charles H. Bird home, shown here in 1922, was donated to the village of Sun Prairie as a memorial to the first settler and his family.
+Due to the weak condition of the home, the donor agreed to its removal and replacement by the current building, Sun Prairie's first Public Library.
+Learn more about this remarkable family and this historical building.

 Georgia O'Keeffe Room

 Georgia Totto O'Keeffe (1887-1986) was a world-renowned artist born in Sun Prairie, who leaned on her Wisconsin upbringing and strength to make her way in a predominately male art world.
-Known as "The Mother of American Modernism" she is remembered with an historical marker where her house once stood and a dedicated room in our museum.
+Known as "The Mother of American Modernism" she is remembered as a daughter of Sun Prairie with an historical marker where her house once stood, an avenue with her name and a dedicated room in our museum.

 Brazee Lake Ho-Chunk

 Native Americans were here in the "Four Lakes" region of Wisconsin, long before European settlers arrived.
 This painting of the Eben Peck cabin in 1837 (on display at the Wisconsin Historical Society) shows the first settler of Dane county sharing this bountiful land.
 Ho-Chunk families spent their summers hunting and fishing around Brazee Lake as Sun Prairie grew from a town to a village.